Aziz-Ru/CSE-Degree/OOP/Readme.md

 - #### protected

-The member is accessible within the class and its derived/child classes, but not outside the class. protected properties in object-oriented programming are accessible to child classes through inheritance, but not directly accessible via objects.
+The member is accessible within the class and its derived/child classes, but not outside the class. protected properties in object-oriented programming are accessible to child classes through inheritance, but not directly accessible via objects.protected = visible inside the same package + visible to subclasses (even in other packages).

+That means:

+1. If you are in the same package, protected looks almost like public.
+You can access it through an instance, no problem.

+2. If you are in a different package, you can access a protected member only if your class extends the original class.

 ## Static properties and methods